flightstats/hub/README.md

 }
 ```

-Once a Group is created, it can not be changed, only deleted.
+Once a Group is created, only parallelCalls can be changed.
 PUT may be safely called multiple times with the same
  configuration.
 Changes to `startItem` will be ignored.

 To see the configuration and status of a group callback: